ebd622/fe-samples/http/README.md

 }
 ```
 ### L256: Using RxJS Operators to transform data
 After fetching data we may need to transform them.
 A good practice is to use `operators` for this.
-Let's use the operator `map` two transform our post-reponse into an array:
+Let's use the operator `map` to transform our post-reponse into an array:

 ```
 private fetchPosts(){